-With regard to the recruitment of new graduates, we will regularly provide detailed follow-ups to universities and prospective employees, and hold get-togethers for prospective employees in an effort to increase the percentage of prospective employees who join the Company.
+With regard to the recruitment of new graduates, we will conduct online company information sessions and online interviews, etc., for students in order to secure participants in the selection process.
+We will also regularly provide detailed follow-ups to universities and prospective employees, and hold get-togethers for prospective employees in an effort to increase the percentage of prospective employees who join the Company.